Skip to Main Content

 Clicking on an object afterward should immediately bring you to where the software believes it has found the search term.

-If the object is a book or photograph (and NOT a PDF), you can move it around the screen by clicking and holding on the page and dragging it.
+If the object is a book or photograph, and not a PDF, you can move it around the screen by clicking and holding on the page and dragging it.
 By dragging up or down the small gray rectangle underneath an object, you can change the size of the viewing window.

 Above the display window there are several options for you: